KalkulierbaR/kalkulierbar/backend/docs/FirstOrderTableaux.md

 Automatic close moves are encoded as `{"type":"AUTOCLOSE","id1":<ID of leaf to close>,"id2":<ID of node to close with>,"varAssign":{}}`.

+### Lemma

+Using the lemma creation rule, a proven assumption can be expanded at specific locations in a proof.
+Every node in the proof tree whose children contain no open leaves (i.e. the nodes `isClosed` is `true`) represents a valid proof of the unsatisfyability of that node (lemma node), given all the assumptions above the node in the proof tree.
+Therefore, we can assume that the negation of the lemma node holds in all branches of the tree that share the same predecessors.
+The lemma rule formalizes this by expanding the negation of the lemma node at a leaf that is a transitive child of the lemma node's immediate parent node.

+Lemma rule applications are encoded as `{"type":"LEMMA","id1":<ID of leaf to expand lemma on>,"id2":<ID of node to create lemma from>, "varAssign":{}}`.

+Nodes created using a lemma rule instantiation will have the `isLemma` attribute set to `true` to indicate their origin.

 ## Closing a Proof

 A proof can be closed if and only if every leaf of the proof tree has been closed by applying the `close` move on that leaf.
 A closed proof shows that the clause set used is unsatisfiable.